silnrsi/fontproof/README.md

     $ sile -e 'fontfile = "font.ttf"' test.sil

+For this to work you must have a `\setTestFont` command in your SILE file, even if only to set an initial size.
+Without that command any font specified on the command line will be ignored.
+Also - if you set the font name or filename in the SILE file it will _always_ override anything you try to set on the command line.

 _(Note: In earlier versions of fontproof this was `-f` or `-p`, however this a slightly more awkward but more robust way to do it.)_